NamalD/Subword/README.md

+# SubWord

+View all words permuations embedded in text.

+For example, "Hello world" contains the words "hello", "hell", "hold", "lord" - all of which can be generated from the source text while preserving the letter order.

+### TODO: ADD IMAGE TO ILLUSTRATE EXAMPLE

+## Tech Stack

+- F#
-# SAFE Template
+- SAFE stack

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

 ## Install pre-requisites

-You'll need to install the following pre-requisites in order to build SAFE applications
+You'll need to install the following pre-requisites in order to build

 * The [.NET Core SDK](https://www.microsoft.com/net/download)
 * The [Yarn](https://yarnpkg.com/lang/en/docs/install/) package manager (you can also use `npm` but the usage of `yarn` is encouraged).